Adria-F/Gunbird-Coded-Dreams/README.md

 - (25th April) Enemies have dead animation, enemies turn white when hit and red when at low hp.
 High scores are done too.
 Antiaircraft enemy is corrected.
 - (26th April) Solved critical crash when updating modules.

+### Alpha
+- (6th May) Whole project was reset for the Alpha process, changing Castle level to Mine one.
+- (8th May) Completely new enemies are added, starting per Flying Machine and Torpedo.
+Debugging and God Modes are implemented following user interface.
 ## History
+- (9th May) Drone enemies are added.
+Explosions do work and red/white effect too.
+- (11th May) Some visual textures (upper background for exmaple) are redone and General Turret and Tank added.
+- (12th May) Balloon is implemented with shotings.
+- (13th May) Balloon shoots to the nearest player.
+- (14th May) Player have three lives.
+Extra animations and static enemies are added.

 During our GunBird development the game had seven releases:
 - version 0.1 (20th March)